abd96/dot-files/README.md

-# dot-files
+# dot-files (Feel free to steal anything)
 This is my personal configs for a fast workflow.
 Please wear your seat belt before using the configs, as you are going to fly while coding!

 ### TMUX (`~/.tmux.conf`)